 Cut into triangles.
 I make 8 but you can make them a bit smaller or larger.

 Place onto a baking sheet that has been lined with parchment paper.

 Make an egg wash and lightly brush the tops of each scone.
-Sprinkle with sugar and then place into the oven.
+Sprinkle with sugar and then place it into the oven.

 Bake for 20 – 30 minutes until the scones are golden brown.
 I start checking at 20 minutes, then go up every couple of minutes.